Everything You Need to Know About California Assembly Bill 5 (AB5)

 According to Assembly Bill 5 in California, firms are required to use the ABC Test to establish whether the employee is employed or is a valid independent contractor.
 The test puts the burden of proof on the firm and presumes that the individual is classified as an employee unless all the conditions of the ABC Test are fulfilled.

 Many industries have had to restructure their hiring practices to remain compliant with Assembly Bill 5 in California, especially those that rely on short-term or project-based work.
-Misclassification under Assembly Bill 5 in California may result in legal penalties, back pay obligations, and tax liabilities.
+Misclassification under Assembly Bill 5 may result in legal penalties, back pay obligations, and tax liabilities.

 Assembly Bill 5 of the California labor law redefines employment standards